devynspencer/powershell-teamviewer/README.md

-# powershell-template
+# PowerShell TeamViewer
-Module template for creating ...
-PowerShell modules with a consistent look and feel.
+Interact with the TeamViewer API using PowerShell.